This week on the Buffalo Rumblings cast network

 Do us a favor and also like and retweet the show schedule on Twitter in order to get our shows out to more fans!

-We love it when you participate so you should head over to YouTube to engage with us live.
+We love it when you participate so be sure to head over to YouTube to engage with us LIVE.
 Join us, then subscribe so you don’t miss another show!

 This Week’s Podcast Episodes can be found on all of your favorite Podcast platforms: